boost3000/tensorflow_js/readme.md

 # tensorflow_js
 ## a playground for testing and learning tensorflow.js
 ___
+I created this repo, to get a grasp of tensorflow.js.
-so far, there are some working cases for MLPs, CNNs, RNNs and transfer learning
+So far, there are some simple working cases for MLPs, CNNs, RNNs and transfer learning with mobilenet.